The 8 Best Golf Iron Shafts

 Length

 If you use hybrids, ensure you get those shafts matched to your irons.
 While you don’t have to do your whole set, hybrids are closer to irons than woods and should be synced with your irons.
-Chances are you will be hitting your hybrids out of the rough or taking a small divot when in the fairway, so proper length is key.
+Chances are you will be hitting your hybrids out of the rough or taking a small divot when in the fairway, so the proper length is key.

 Graphite vs. Steel